-Annual leave entitlement will be four weeks of seven days per annum, pro rata, taken in no less than 1 week blocks.
+Annual leave entitlement, inclusive of all bank holidays16, will be 28 days (four weeks of seven days) per annum, pro rata, taken in no less than 1-week blocks.
 All annual leave will require to be approved in line with operational requirements.